Posture

 Do posture braces work?

-A posture brace may help as short-term feedback, particularly during desk work.
-It usually works best alongside exercises that build shoulder, upper back, and core endurance, plus ergonomic changes.
+A posture brace may help as short-term feedback during desk work.
+It usually works best with exercises that build shoulder, upper back and trunk endurance.

 What exercises help posture the most?

-Many programs include thoracic mobility, scapular control work, deep neck flexor training, and trunk endurance exercises.
-The best mix depends on your symptoms, movement limits, and daily demands.
+Helpful programs often include upper back mobility, shoulder blade control, neck control and trunk endurance.
+The best mix depends on your symptoms and daily load.

 What to do next

-If changes have not helped, or symptoms keep returning, book an assessment.
-A physiotherapist can identify what is driving your discomfort and set a plan that fits your work, fitness, and lifestyle.
+If posture changes have not helped, or symptoms keep returning, book an assessment.
+A physio can check what is driving your pain and set a plan that fits your work, fitness and lifestyle.

 Book your appointment – 24/7